 Headlines have focused on the sickening and shocking conditions on cruise ships, where the virus has spread like wildfire and people are unsure of what legal actions they can take.
 As we move forward with reopening, people may find themselves to be victims of large outbreaks tied to specific businesses such as restaurants, bars, hotels, and gyms that failed to take proper precautions to protect visitors on their property.

 Divorce, Child Custody, and Domestic Violence During COVID-19

 Anyone who has been quarantining with a family knows what a pressure cooker this can be at times.
-Unfortunately, many family lawyers are predicting that cracks in marriages will turn into breaks, with both sides requiring legal help through divorce and child custody.
+Unfortunately, many family law firms are predicting that cracks in marriages will turn into breaks, with both sides requiring legal help through divorce and child custody.
 In the worst situations, family lawyers may need to step in to help survivors of domestic violence understand their options for protecting themselves.